-The 2019 regional-scale depictions of groundwater-level altitudes presented in this report were derived from groundwater-level-measurement data collected throughout the 11-county study area from December 2018 through March 2019 (water levels usually are higher during these months compared to the rest of the year).
-Groundwater-level-altitude data were calculated by subtracting the groundwater-level measurement from the land-surface elevation at each well referenced to datum (National Oceanic and Atmospheric Administration, 2008).
+The 2020 regional-scale depictions of groundwaterlevel altitudes presented in this report were derived from groundwater-level-measurement data collected throughout the 11-county study area from December 2019 through March 2020 (water levels usually are higher because groundwater use is at its lowest during these months compared to the rest of the year).
+Groundwater-level altitudes were calculated by subtracting the groundwater-level measurement from the land-surface elevation at each well referenced to datum (National Ocean Service, 2020).
 Prior to 2016, groundwater-level altitudes published in this annual series of USGS reports were referenced to either the National Geodetic Vertical Datum of 1929 or NAVD 88.

-The accuracy of land-surface-elevation data at wells used in the annual series of reports has gradually improved over time as digital elevation models (DEMs) have supplanted traditional methods of determining land-surface elevations from topographic maps.
-The most accurate land-surface data available were used by the USGS for each historical annual depiction of groundwater-level altitudes in the study area.
-To determine land-surface elevations in 2019, a corresponding land-surface datum was obtained for each well by using a USGS National Geospatial Program 1-meter DEM that provides three-dimensional elevation values referenced to datum (Arundel and others, 2015; U.S. Geological Survey, 2018b).
+The accuracy of land-surface-elevation data at wells used in the annual series of reports has gradually improved over time as digital elevation models (DEMs) progressively replaced traditional methods of determining land-surface elevations from topographic maps.
+The most accurate landsurface data available were used by the USGS for each historical annual depiction of groundwater-level altitudes in the study area.
+To determine land-surface elevations in 2020, a corresponding land-surface datum was obtained for each well by using a USGS National Geospatial Program 1-meter DEM that provides three-dimensional elevation values referenced to datum (Arundel and others, 2015; U.S. Geological Survey, 2020b).
 The height above land surface of the measuring point at each well was measured with an engineering ruler.
 In 1977, land-surface-elevation data were calculated from USGS 1:24,000-scale 7.5-minute topographic quadrangle maps for the Gulf of Mexico coastal area, which have a 5-ft contour as described in Gabrysch (1979), thereby providing an accuracy of 2.5 ft.
-The DEM used to determine land-surface elevation in 2019 provides an accuracy of 0.5 ft.
+The DEM used to determine land-surface elevation in 2020 provides an accuracy of 0.5 ft.

-The 2019 groundwater-level altitudes measured in wells completed in the Chicot, Evangeline, and Jasper aquifers are depicted on contour maps with 50-ft contour intervals.
+The 2020 groundwater-level altitudes measured in wells completed in the Chicot, Evangeline, and Jasper aquifers are depicted on contour maps with 50-ft contour intervals.
 The groundwater-level-altitude contours are approximate, regional-scale depictions of the water levels in wells in the Chicot, Evangeline, and Jasper aquifers, and the areal extents and locations of these contours represent the combined effects of total groundwater withdrawals from all groundwater wells screened in the Gulf Coast aquifer system.